yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-api-management.md

 By developing a system with Azure API Management service and function instances in the same region as a geo-partitioned YugabyteDB cluster node, we achieved the lowest latency possible.
 Furthermore, centralizing your APIs with Azure API Management makes it easy for teams to develop, organize, and secure their endpoints.

-If you're interested in creating a secure connection between Azure and YugabyteDB, you might want to consider the additional resource:

-- [Link to Azure Private Link tutorial]
+To learn how to create a secure connection between Azure and YugabyteDB using Azure Private Link, see [Develop secure applications with Azure Private Link](../azure-private-link/).

-If you would like to explore the different deployment options of YugabyteDB (including self-managed, co-managed, fully managed, and open source), explore our [database comparison page](https://www.yugabyte.com/compare-products/).
+If you would like to explore the different deployment options of YugabyteDB (including self-managed, co-managed, fully managed, and open source), see our [database comparison page](https://www.yugabyte.com/compare-products/).